-Despite enjoying the freedom and flexibility of being a freelancer, it takes a lot of self-motivation to stay productive.
+Despite enjoying the freedom and flexibility of being a freelancer, it takes a lot of self-motivation to stay productive as a freelancer.
 There are mornings when we wake up and would rather binge watch Netflix than talking to clients and working on an assigned task.
 But, if you don’t work, you don’t get paid.
 That’s why you need to stay productive each and every day.
 And you can accomplish that by implementing these 12 techniques.

 1. Set a Schedule